Trikonic: Vector Analysis

 There are six vectors that can be used in trikonic vector analysis; these are shown in Figure 7.0.

 These six vectors have also been referred to as “directions of movement through the trikon” (Richmond, 2005).
-They are authentic permutations of the triad, i.e. they are different arrangements of the order of firstness, secondness and thirdness.
+They are permutations of the triad, i.e. they are different arrangements of the order of firstness, secondness and thirdness.
 They represent the relationships between firstness (1ns), secondness (2ns) and thirdness (3ns) for the object that is being analysed.